shyrodgau/imbraw2dng/imbapp.md

 It has not been tested very good, please keep an eye on it and tell me if something does not work as you expect.

-After taking a photo, you can only preview it but not download it, you need to reload the app/page.
+After taking a photo or movie, you can only preview it but not download it, you need to reload the app/page.

 ## Install the APP

-This may not be possible because the standard commands https connection which ImB can not provide.
+This may not be possible because the standard requires https connection which ImB can not provide.

 But most browser should allow to either add a bookmark for it or, on mobile, add a desktop shortcut that you can use like an app.